henrik/octopress/source/_posts/2015-04-28-wrap-ivars.markdown

 When you wrap them in methods like this, the write and the read are adjacent in code, so they're easier to maintain.

 You also get the expressiveness, the encapsulation and the flexibility of using a method.
-For example, if you use this to set and get `<title>`s, you could have the getter also fall back to a default, or add a suffix.
+For example, notice how I defined a `#show_breadcrumbs?` to avoid the double negative of `unless @hide_breadcrumbs`.
+Or if you use this for `<title>`s, you could implement a fallback if no title was set, or add a suffix to every title.

 Try it out!